Arthur095/statbotDiscord/README.md

 ## Detail of each feature
 ### message gif
-<p align="justify">Returns a line plot based on message posted by date.
+<p align="justify">Returns a line plot based on messages posted by date.
 If there are too many dates, the plot will skip dates to make ticks readable.
 Only discord integrated gifs are counted.
 A message containing external gif url will count as only one message.
 The plot also specifies the total of messages or gifs posted.</p>